Iwo110/Project1/README.md

 ## Evolving Brain

 The `brain.py` module builds on the basic `ChatBot` by adding a minimal "mood" state and an evolution routine.
-Mood shifts slightly based on the text length of user messages, and the brain can periodically fine‑tune the underlying model on the accumulated logs.
+Mood now responds to the sentiment of each user message using a HuggingFace sentiment‑analysis model, and the brain can periodically fine‑tune the underlying model on the accumulated logs.

 The brain persists its mood to `mood.txt` so emotional state is remembered between sessions.
 When a memory file is provided, past conversation lines are